PierfrancescoSoffritti/android-youtube-player/README.md

 All the possible parameters and values are listed [here](https://developers.google.com/youtube/player_parameters#Parameters).
 Not all of them are supported in this library because some don't make sense in this context.
 [Open an issue](https://github.com/PierfrancescoSoffritti/android-youtube-player/issues) if you need a parameter that is not currently supported.

 #### `initializeWithWebUi(YouTubePlayerListener, boolean)`
-This method is identical to `initialize(YouTubePlayerListener, boolean)` but it disables the native UI of the player and uses the web-based UI of the IFrame Player API.
+This method is identical to `initialize(YouTubePlayerListener, boolean)` but it disables the native UI of the player and instead uses the web-based UI of the IFrame Player API.

 Because the native UI is disabled trying to call `YouTubePlayerView.getPlayerUiController()` will throw an exception.